Marion Community Schools is pleased to announce the 2023 inductees to the Marion High School Hall of Distinction.

 The selection committee chose six inductees:

-The 2021 inductees will be honored along with the 2020 inductees (whose honor was delayed by the COVID pandemic) at an induction ceremony set for Saturday, Sept.
-11, 2021, at the Walton Performing Arts Center at Marion High School, part of the Marion Giants homecoming weekend.
-More details and ticket information will be provided closer to the date of the event.
-Inductees will also be honored at the Giants’ homecoming football game on Friday, Sept.
-10.
+The 2023 inductees will be honored during the Night of Giants event set for Friday, Sept.
+29, part of the Marion Giants homecoming weekend.
+More details will be provided closer to the date of the event.

 The MHS Hall of Distinction gives lasting recognition to alumni who have made exceptional contributions to the achievements and prestige of Marion Community Schools.
 It also serves to help inspire current students to aspire to similar success.